Here comes the concept of big data. Before delving any further into this blog, let us have a look at the list of topics that it will cover:

 Before we go further into getting to know technologies that can help manage big data, we should first get familiar with a very popular programming paradigm called MapReduce.

-What it does is, it allows performing computations on huge data sets on multiple systems in a parallel fashion.
+What it does is, allows performing computations on huge data sets on multiple systems in a parallel fashion.

 MapReduce mainly consists of two parts: the Map and the Reduce.
 It’s kind of obvious!
 Anyway, let’s see what these two parts are used for: